 The good news is that even when our tin of Pasolivo lemon olive oil runs out, we have the option of ordering more from their online shop or joining the Press Club.

 So, was I right about Paso or was I right?
-If you’re looking for a weekend getaway that offers a little something for the whole family, Paso is a sure bet for a destination that will leave you not only refreshed and rejuvenated, but also you will leave with the renewed belief that you, indeed, can go home again.
+If you’re looking for a weekend getaway that offers a little something for the whole family, there are so many things to do in Paso Robles.
+It’s a sure bet for a destination that will leave you not only refreshed and rejuvenated, but also you will leave with the renewed belief that you, indeed, can go home again.
 Even if you’re not from ’round these parts.
 They’ll treat you like the neighbor you are, and you’ll leave believing there really is no place like home.